 Real Estate Rent in London: Fees Are Record High

-According to the HomeLet Rental Index, rental fees in the British capital have soared to the highest point since the company started its calculations in 2009.
-In August the rents increased in London by 2.5% after 3 months of the decrease.
+Times are tough for tenants wishing to find accommodation for rent in the British capital.
+Rental prices have soared to the highest point since the company HomeLet Rental Index started its calculations in 2009.
+In August, the rents increased in London by 2.5% after 3 months of the decrease, the company experts say.
 Now the average rental makes up £1,609.
 The previous highest pick was £1,600.

-If that’s too much for your budget, consider the East End areas like Bexley with a monthly rental fee of around £1,000.
+If that is too much for your budget, consider the East End areas like Bexley with a monthly rental fee of around £1,000.
 However, keep in mind that it takes more than an hour on a train to get there from downtown.

-- Besides the rent, prepare that you’ll have to pay the council tax, which depends on the borough you live in, not excluding utility bills; real estate agencies also take money for their services – about several hundred pounds on average.
+- Besides the rent, be prepared that you will have to pay the council tax, which depends on the borough you live in, not excluding utility bills;

-- Talk to the previous tenants if possible in order to find out some useful information for you.
+- Talk to the previous tenants, if possible, to find out some useful information about your landlord;

-- Don’t forget to sign a written contract with a landlord or an agency to eliminate possible issues to a minimum.
-If the other side doesn’t want to sign any contracts – that’s a good reason to start considering other options.
+- Sign a written contract with a landlord or an agency to eliminate possible issues to a minimum.
+If the other side doesn’t want to sign any contracts, that’s a good reason to start considering other options;

 - Do the inventory.
-Take photos of all existing defects of your new flat or house and email them to a landlord to secure you from paying for it in the future.
+Take photos of all existing defects of the flat or house you want to rent and email them to the landlord to secure you from paying for it in the future;